EICS 2018 POSTER

-The program, “Excellence in Cardiovascular Sciences” (EICS) sponsored by Wake Forest School of Medicine in Winston-Salem, North Carolina and the National Heart, Lung and Blood Pressure Institute, is an opportunity for summer research experience for underrepresented minorities, students with disabilities or students from Disadvantages backgrounds (urban/rural areas, first generation college students, etc.).
+The program, “Excellence in Cardiovascular Sciences” (EICS) sponsored by Wake Forest School of Medicine in Winston-Salem, North Carolina and the National Heart, Lung and Blood Institute, is a summer research experience for underrepresented minorities, students with disabilities or students from Disadvantages backgrounds (urban/rural areas, first generation college students, etc.).
 The focus is on research training in the cardiovascular sciences with mentoring by medical school faculty.
 The curriculum includes "hands-on" laboratory research, a lecture series that includes presentations by faculty and guest speakers and a research symposium at which the students present their research findings.
-EICS faculty serving as research mentors are from the Hypertension & Vascular Research Center, the Section of Comparative Medicine in Pathology, the Programs in Molecular Genetics, Molecular Medicine, Neuroscience, Perinatal Biology, Molecular Pathology (i.e., Lipid Sciences), the Departments of Radiation Oncology, Biomedical Engineering, Cancer Biology, Physiology & Pharmacology, Biochemistry, Neurobiology & Anatomy, Internal Medicine, the Division of Surgery and the Offices of Multicultural Affairs, the Maya Angelou Center for Health Equity, and the Graduate School of Arts & Sciences at WFSM, as well as colleagues at Winston-Salem State University.
+EICS faculty serving as research mentors are from Hypertension & Vascular Research, the Section of Comparative Medicine in Pathology, the Programs in Molecular Genetics, Molecular Medicine, Neuroscience, Perinatal Biology, the Departments of Pathology (Section on Comparative Medicine), Cardiology, Radiation Oncology, Biomedical Engineering, Cancer Biology, Physiology & Pharmacology, Biochemistry, Neurobiology & Anatomy, Internal Medicine, General Surgery and the Offices of Multicultural Affairs, the Maya Angelou Center for Health Equity, and the Graduate School of Arts & Sciences at WFSM, as well as colleagues at Winston-Salem State University.

 Undergraduate students with an interest in a PhD in the biomedical sciences for a research career, are encouraged to apply.
 EICS participants receive travel funds to and from Winston-Salem, housing and a stipend.